Last Updated on 14 January 2026 by Cycloscope

 Price: $104 / Made in Italy

 The Brooks C17 is the cambium version of the B17.
-Although the shape and dimension change slightly (164mm width Vs 175mm of the B17), this saddle has the same characteristics as a classic B17 with the main difference being the material.
+Although the shape and dimensions change slightly (164mm width vs 175mm of the B17), this saddle has the same characteristics as a classic B17, with the main difference being the material.

 A good middle point between flexibility and firmness is reached thanks to the vulcanized rubber that constitutes the main material of the saddle.

-Slightly lighter than a B17, with a weight of 464g, the C17 can’t still be considered a lightweight saddle, but does a few grams more on the saddle matter when traveling by bike?
+Slightly lighter than a B17, at 464g, the C17 can’t be considered a lightweight saddle, but do a few grams on the saddle matter when traveling by bike?

-About durability, the nylon top of the Cambium saddles, although weatherproof, won’t really last like leather.
+Durability-wise, the nylon top of the Cambium saddles, although weatherproof, won’t last as long as leather.

 Brooks Cambium C19